liweijie1903/hello-world/README.md

 # hello-world
 Birth 20180116
 My name is liwejie,comes from China.
-I'm interested in OpenFOAM which is an open resource CFD code, i'd like to comunicate with hobbyist. my email is liwejie1903@126.com ok
+I'm interested in OpenFOAM which is an open resource CFD code, i'd like to comunicate with the hobbyists. my email is liwejie1903@126.com ok